gnosischain/documentation/docs/specs/bridges/eth-gc/multi-token-extension/how-to-transfer-tokens.md

 ![](</img/specs/bridges/image-77.png>)

-## Simplification for token transfers from the xDai side
+## Simplification for token transfers from the GC side

 :::danger
 Do Not Use the `transfer` method to send tokens to the multi-token mediator on Ethereum.
 It will lead to loss of tokens.

-The token contact deployed on the xDai chain is a customized version of ERC677 standard.
-It contains [the changes](https://github.com/poanetwork/tokenbridge-contracts/blob/e09bd71bb67cf2ebce3cd7a4ec7130beea733018/contracts/ERC677BridgeToken.sol#L58-L62) that allow calling the `transfer` method to withdraw tokens from the xDai chain instead of `transferAndCall`.
-So, it is enough to specify the multi-token mediator contract address on the xDai chain (`0xf6A78083ca3e2a662D6dd1703c939c8aCE2e268d`) as the recipient and amount of tokens to initiate request to transfer tokens back to Ethereum.
+The token contact deployed on the Gnosis Chain is a customized version of ERC677 standard.
+It contains [the changes](https://github.com/poanetwork/tokenbridge-contracts/blob/e09bd71bb67cf2ebce3cd7a4ec7130beea733018/contracts/ERC677BridgeToken.sol#L58-L62) that allow calling the `transfer` method to withdraw tokens from the Gnosis Chain instead of `transferAndCall`.
+So, it is enough to specify the multi-token mediator contract address on the Gnosis Chain (`0xf6A78083ca3e2a662D6dd1703c939c8aCE2e268d`) as the recipient and amount of tokens to initiate request to transfer tokens back to Ethereum.

 :::warning
-The method described above works only for tokens deployed by the multi-token mediator in the xDai chain.
+The method described above works only for tokens deployed by the multi-token mediator in the Gnosis Chain.